Winkler County Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
 Expected weather includes: Light Thunderstorm Rain.
-Winds are forecast to reach up to 20 knots during the period.
-Expect variable wind speeds ranging from 7 to 20 knots.
-Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 00:00Z and 03:00Z.
+There is a 30% probability of MVFR conditions with Light Thunderstorm Rain between 12:00Z and 14:00Z.

 Pilot Recommendations